ontolex/morph/index.md

     morph:baseType "ThirdStem" .
 ```
 </aside>

-MP: as it has been shown that also derivation can be based a form different than the canonical one (e.g. Latin deverbal conversions from the Third Stem, like capio (Third Stem capt-) > capt-o), shouldn't this hold also for WordFormationRule?

 <div class="note">
 For an inflection rule with `morph:baseType` defined: If the lexical entry to which it is applied features a(n object of) `morph:baseForm` or (if these are not defined) a `ontolex:canonicalForm` with identital `morph:baseType`, apply the rule to this form, only.
 For a (generated) form, `morph:baseType` can be used to indicate from which form or with which rule it was generated. `morph:baseType` can also be used to mark stem classes in reseources for which no explicit inflection rules are given.